 - Breastfeeding women: 2.0 mg (RDA)

-Larger doses have been used in some studies, but you should not take doses above 100 mg per day without a health care provider's supervision.
+Larger doses have been used in some studies.
+But you should not take doses above 100 mg per day without a doctor's supervision.
 Large doses of B6 may cause nerve damage.

 There have been rare reports of allergic skin reactions to high doses of vitamin B6 supplements.

-If you are being treated with any of the following medications, you should not use vitamin B6 supplements without first talking to your health care provider.
+If you are being treated with any of the following medications, you should not use vitamin B6 supplements without talking to your health care provider first.

-Drugs that reduce levels of B6 in the body -- If you take any of these medications, be sure to get enough B6 in your diet:
+Medicines that reduce levels of B6 in the body.
+If you take any of these medications, be sure to get enough B6 in your diet:

 - Cycloserine (Seromycin), used to treat tuberculosis